How Freight Factoring Can Shield You from the Impacts of the De Minimis Change

 Predictable Cash Flow: Since you’re still getting paid up front for the shipments, there is predictability in the cash flow, which otherwise wouldn’t be there without factoring.

-Reduced Risk: There’s always a risk of non-payment, and with the de minimis rule changing, there could be an increase in risk.
+Reduced Risk: There’s always a risk of non-payment, and with the de minimis rule changing, there could be an increase in that risk.
 However, with factoring, there is protection against unpaid invoices; therefore, that risk is reduced immensely.

 Factoring Can Help Shield You from De Minimis Change Impacts